bacontime/blog-mirror/nature/clades.md

 The following is a cladistic tree of life using common names instead of latin names.
 When a common-name describes a non-clade group, I'll play a bit fast and loose with that common name to turn it into a clade.
+The goal here is to create a tree of life which is as baffling as possible, without, strictly speaking, being *wrong*.
 Explanations are down below.